hughsheehy/The_NoBS_Manifesto/README.md

 	6. Data and numbers matter.
 Don't ignore your gut but don't trust it.

-	7. Software exists to achieve something real, outside the dev team.
+	7. Work inside the business (e.g. software development) must aim to achieve something in the real world.

 	8. No platitudes, obvious truths or vague approximations allowed.